section-engineering-education/engineering-education/content/articles/How-to-use-the-gyroscope-through-a-flutter-app/gyromark.md

  ### AccelerometerEvent
  It is used to measure the velocity of an object at rest i.e proper  acceleration.
-Imaine your device in your hand it may seem motion less but there is gravity acting on it  hence it tends to move down wards to the surface at a constant downward force of g ≈ 9.81 m/s2.Flutter Accelerometer simply uses accelerometer reading and tell weather the device is currently moving and if moving then in which direction it’s moving .To get more on the accelerometer[click here](https://en.wikipedia.org/wiki/Accelerometer)
+Imaine your device in your hand it may seem motion less but there is gravity acting on it  hence it tends to move down wards to the surface at a constant downward force of g ≈ 9.81 m/s2.Flutter Accelerometer simply uses accelerometer reading and tell wheather the device is currently in motion and if so it's direction .To get more on the accelerometer[click here](https://en.wikipedia.org/wiki/Accelerometer)

  ### UserAccelerometer Event sensor
  This works in the same way as the accelerometerEvent but in this case gravity is ignored and uses the user motion instead.

  #### GyroscopeEvent.
- the gyroscope sensor is also known as angular rate sensors or angular velocity sensors, are devices that sense angular velocity.
+ The gyroscope sensor is also known as angular velocity sensors, are devices that sense angular velocity.
 In simple terms, angular velocity is the change in rotational angle per unit of time.
-Angular velocity is generally expressed in deg/s (degrees per second).The data from the sensor is used to determine the orientation of the device. for more information on gyroscope [click here](https://en.wikipedia.org/wiki/Gyroscope)
+Angular velocity is generally expressed in deg/s (degrees per second).The data from the sensor is used to determine the orientation of the device.
+ For more information on gyroscope [click here](https://en.wikipedia.org/wiki/Gyroscope)

 ### Flutter app
  Now that we have understood what we are about to implement lets dive right into it.
 ### Hierarchy
-for easy while coding kindly follow the file arrangement above
+ For easy while coding kindly follow the file arrangement above
 ![file arrangement](Images/hierarchy.png)

  ### Create a new flutter project